| Group | Lanthanides | Melting point | 1472 oC, 2681.6 oF, 1745.15 K |

 Uses

-Holmium can absorb fission-bred neutrons, so is used in nuclear reactors to keep a chain reaction under control.
-Its alloys are used in magnets.
-It is little used otherwise.
+Holmium can absorb neutrons, so it is used in nuclear reactors to keep a chain reaction under control.
+Its alloys are used in some magnets.

 Biological role